tale-toul/ocp-aws/README.md

 The architecture used is based on the one descrived in [this reference document](https://access.redhat.com/sites/default/files/attachments/ocp-on-aws-8.pdf) from Red Hat.

-Two different aws providers are defined:
+Two different aws providers are defined (https://www.terraform.io/docs/configuration/providers.html):

 * One for the majority of the resources created
 * Other for the Route53 DNS name management